-The School of Music is primarily located in the Performing and Fine Arts (PFA) building on the Flagstaff mountain campus.
+The Kitt School of Music is primarily located in the Performing and Fine Arts (PFA) building on the Flagstaff mountain campus.
 The PFA, located at the corner of Riordan Road and S. Knoles Drive, is also home to Ardrey Memorial Auditorium, the Department of Theatre, and the School of Art.
-The School of Music also occupies the Ponderosa building.
-Please see the north campus map for exact location.
+The Kitt School of Music also occupies the Ponderosa building.
+Please see the north campus map for the exact location.

 Classroom facilities Accordion Closed

 Information coming soon

 Ardrey Memorial Auditorium is a 1,330 capacity performing arts auditorium.
 Ardrey is the performance home for the Kitt School of Music’s large concert ensembles, including the NAU Symphony, Chamber Symphony, Symphonic Band, Wind Symphony, and Opera Theater (spring production only).